 Course and Program Design

-Led by CETL’s learning experience designers, CETL design teams work with faculty and faculty administrators to create high-quality online courses and degree-credit programs.
-Often spanning multiple semesters, online course and program design projects require significant and sustained commitment from faculty and often draw upon the expertise of the full CETL team, including learning experience designers, multimedia developers, learning technologists, and learning analysts.
+Led by CETLOE’s learning experience designers, CETLOE design teams work with faculty and faculty administrators to create high-quality online courses and degree-credit programs.
+Often spanning multiple semesters, online course and program design projects require significant and sustained commitment from faculty and often draw upon the expertise of the full CETLOE team, including learning experience designers, multimedia developers, learning technologists, and learning analysts.

-Although every engagement is different, check out the below tabs to see how a typical course construction project might unfold.
+Although every engagement is different, check out the below tabs to see how a typical course construction project might unfold, and for a more in-depth download, click here.

 - Individual faculty or faculty teams secure buy-in from their department chair(s) as well as any needed college, university, USG, or professional accrediting body approvals.